OilPainter1/Timer-App/README.md

 # Timer-App

-This is a front-end application that allows the user to set and start a timer.
+This is a front-end application that allows the user to set, start, and stop a timer.

 ## Running the app:
 - Visit: https://oilpainter1.github.io/Timer-App/